furpocalypse/Registration/docker-compose/README.md

 intended as a demo and as a starting point for a proper production configuration, it should not be directly used in production.

-Make sure you have recursively cloned all submodules in this repository.

 **Permissions Caveat**: Because configuration files are bind mounted into the containers, their permissions in the host filesystem need to be set appropriately: